-If your school has teachers who are new to hybrid or virtual instruction, they will need you to provide professional development that will help them engage students through a virtual learning environment.
-Your district’s chosen virtual learning platform should offer plenty of training webinars to get teachers started, but you should also check in with teachers to provide individualized support based on their knowledge gaps using new technologies.
+If your school has teachers who are new to hybrid or virtual instruction.
+They will need you to provide professional development.
+Also that will help them engage students through a virtual learning environment.
+Your district’s chosen virtual learning platform should offer plenty of training webinars.
+To get teachers started.
+But you should also check in with teachers to provide individualized support.
+Based on their knowledge gaps using new technologies.

 Schedule a free call with one of the experts at the Center for Student Achievement Solutions who can offer customized professional development for your school.